-A speed test comparing all the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.
+A speed test compares the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.

-Use this guide to find the best memory cards for 4k video or for your style of shooting.
+Use this guide to find the best memory cards for 4k videos or your shooting style.

 Camera Specs